 Henry David Thoreau said it best: “Simplify, simplify.”
 Life is usually better when we keep things simple and look to nature for inspiration and solutions.
 However, the M.O. of the cosmetics and personal care industry might as well be “Complicate, complicate.”
 Most mainstream body care products contain long lists of complicated chemicals, several of which have been linked to hormone disruption and cancer.
 They are also usually tested on animals due to their potentially hazardous short-term reactions.

-Here is my guide to finding natural products that work, along with some recommendations for specific products.
+Here is my guide to finding natural products, along with some recommendations for specific products.

 Read the ingredients

 If you’re at a health food store, you’re probably in the clear.
 Otherwise, look for “natural” or “organic,” as well as labels saying that it’s phthalate and paraben-free.
 Check the ingredients to see if it has “parfum” or fragrance, as well as any super-complicated chemical names.
 Generally speaking, the simpler the ingredient list, the better.